 Conclusion

 The vast majority of insurance companies don’t require you to get a referral to see a chiropractor.
 The same can be said for Medicare and Medicaid coverage.
-Although keep in mind that there are some unique circumstances where your insurance may require a referral if they’re going to cover the cost of care.
+However, keep in mind that there are some unique circumstances where your insurance may require a referral if they’re going to cover the cost of care.
 But, chiropractic care is considered a form of primary care in all fifty states, so you can walk into a chiropractic clinic and get care without any issues.

 Visit Your Trusted Chiropractor